stacks-network/stacks-core/docs/metrics/stacks-signer.md

 bounded actor identity at scrape time.

-`stacks_signer_state_last_changed_timestamp_seconds` is sampled from the signer process wall clock.
+`stacks_signer_state_last_changed_timestamp_seconds` is sampled from the signer process wall clock and is initialized from the state loaded when the signer instance starts.
 Clock-fault experiments must compare it with an independent collector clock before interpreting apparent staleness.